PeptideFox

 • Likely meaning: Inflammatory tone is interfering.
 Collagen and vascular signals are landing on tissue that is fighting the signal.

-• Move: Switch to KLOW.
-Do not push through on GLOW.
+• Move: The switch to KLOW, not pushing through on GLOW.

 Persistent inflammation past week 6 on KLOW